 Really don't know!
 One of the founders reads the Donald Duck and he came one morning with the Donald Duck we were in.

 So we really don't know how that turned out, but of course we really like the publicity!

-You use a Dutch national phone number from us.
+You use a 085 number from us.
 Now we are also curious how our service makes your life easier?

 It may be a cliché answer, but the flexibility is many times greater than with a landline, because you can pick up the phone anywhere.

 But also if our colleague who normally picks up the phone is on holiday or calls in sick.

 It makes it easier for us to switch so flexibly.
 Because talking to our potential, new customers or current customers is and remains extremely important.